Winning in-play horse racing strategies aren’t always easy to find. But they do exist! your luck’s in, this post id for you…

 I guess it depends on your personality and what you’re most interested in.
 But for me pre-race trading is a little more appealing, it always has been.
-Don’t let that deter you though, particularly if you’ve got a good at holding your nerve when staring at a loss.
+Don’t let that deter you though, particularly if you’re good at holding your nerve when staring at a loss.

 On the flip side, lower liquidity and frantic market movements mean you can trade with a smaller bank quite easily.
 It might be easier to burn your stake in-play but making a large profit-stake ratio is quite possible too.

-Overall, for me at least, it presents a pretty stressful days trading… something I’m not into so much.
+Overall, for me at least, the opportunity presented offers a stressful days trading… something I’m not into.
 I’d rather take a steady profit race-on-race every time.

 Weak Spots to Exploit In-Play

 In-play horse racing trading strategies are no different to any other.
 You need an edge.

 Not familiar with what an edge is?
 It’s a weak-spot, a vulnerable point within the market that offers more potential upside than down… other wise it’s just a punt.